mohitdevda2797/TV-Series-Finder/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
-Please install the dependencies in a virtual environment.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the dependencies.
+Please test in a virtual environment.

 ```bash
 pip install -r requirements.txt